superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Visualization Query Qdrant](../assets/use_cases/social_media_retrieval/query_qdrant_visualization.png)

 It is not that great.
-You can see how far are the retrieved posts from our query in the vector space.
+You can see how far the retrieved posts from our query are in the vector space.

-Now, let's use an entire post as a query.
-We will use the post shown in the `2.
-Data` section ↓
+Now, let's use an entire post as a query (we will use the post shown in the `2.
+Data` section as an example) ↓

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization.png)

-As the query was split into multiple chunks, the results are somehow closer to the queries, but they still aren't that great.
+As the query was split into multiple chunks, the results are closer to the queries, but they still aren't that great.

-Let's see how we can improve this with the **rerank** strategy.
+Let's see how we can improve the quality of the retrieval system using the **rerank** pattern.

 ### 5.4.
 Rerank

-Now lets dive into the last aspect of our retrieval module: `rerank`.

-The rerank step is used to refine the retrieved posts with respect to the initial query.
-This is beneficial as computing using cosine similarity (or similar distances) between the query and posts embeddings might miss more complex (but essential) relationships between the two.
+The rerank step is used to refine the retrieved posts regarding the initial query.
+This is powerful as the initial retrieval step where we use cosine similarity (or similar distances) to compute the distance between the query and post embeddings might miss more complex (but essential) relationships.

-To implement the reranking step, we will use a **cross-encoder** model to give a new score between the user query and retrieved posts.
-These scores are more refined than a cos similarity as under the hood is a BERT classifier that outputs a number between 0 and 1 depending on how similar are 2 given sentences.
-As the similarity aspect between the 2 entities are modeled inside the model, it can understand more complex relantionships between the two.
+We will use a **cross-encoder** model to implement the reranking step to score the query with all the retrieved posts individually.
+These scores will take into consideration more complex relationships than cosine similarity can.
+Under the hood is a BERT classifier that outputs a number between 0 and 1 depending on how similar the 2 given sentences are.
+You will get a 0 if they are entirely different and a 1 for a perfect match.

 ![Bi-Encoder vs. Cross-Encoder](../assets/use_cases/social_media_retrieval/bi-encoder_vs_cross-encoder.png)

+You might ask: "Why not use the **cross-encoder** model in the first place if it is that great?"

-It is not optimal to use a **cross-encoder** model to search your whole collection, as it a lot slower than cosine similary.
+Using a **cross-encoder** model to search your whole collection is not optimal, as it is much slower than cosine similarity.
 That is why reranking is a 2 step algorithm:
-1. you initially do a rough retrieval using cosine similary
+1. you initially do a rough retrieval step using cosine similarity, where you pick the top N items as potential candidates
-2. you filter the rough search using the `rerank` strategy
+2. you filter the rough search using the `rerank` strategy, where you pick the top K items as your final results

 ```python
 class QdrantVectorDBRetriever: